wealthkernel/api-documentation-guides/docs/balances/Basics.md

 > This API is currently in **Beta** and is subject to change.

 This API provides a set of endpoints to get the current balances of a portfolio based on latest prices and FX rates.
+The security value is based on prices from close of business the previous day and cash value is current day.

 ## Total Balance